hapax/hapax.github.io/assets/boring.md

 [ordinals](https://en.wikipedia.org/wiki/Ordinal_number).
 We loosely sketch how this is done in the appendix.
-Once the dust settles, we learn that the axiom of choice is equivalent to well-ordering, and thus implies that the reals are relatively interesting.
+Once the dust settles, we learn that the axiom of choice is equivalent to well-ordering, and thus implies that every real number is relatively interesting.

 #### Conclusion